amoldwin/notes_benchmark/README.md

  The inclusion of the `--weighted` argument will add class weights to the training to counteract a class imbalance (available only for decompensation and in-hospital mortality)

- The inclusion of `--condensed` will remove all timesteps in where no notes are present and infer structured data values at those timesteps based on their most recent recorded value.
+ The inclusion of `--condensed` will remove all timesteps where no notes are present and infer structured data values at those timesteps based on their most recent recorded value.

  The inclusion of `--doc2vec`, `--words`, and `--cuis` will cause the model to train on a doc2vec document encoding, a bag of words, or a bag of UMLS concepts respectively.